White Sun Spots: Treating Idiopathic Guttate Hypomelanosis

-The cream or oral medication is really just a highly concentrated form of vitamin A, which is known to speed up cell turnover rate, which evens out discoloration.
+The cream or oral medication is really just a highly concentrated form of vitamin A, known to speed up cell turnover rate, which evens out discoloration.

-Besides steroids, there are other, safer topical medications that can be used to even out white spots in the skin.
+There are safe topical medications that can be used to even out white spots in the skin.
 Some commonly prescribed options include pimecrolimus and tacrolimus.

-Intense pulsed light lasers are commonly used to treat various forms of hypo and hyperpigmentation, including white sun spots and age spots.
-These lasers gradually remove the top layers of sun-damaged skin, effectively allowing new, healthy skin to grow in its place.
+Intense pulsed light (IPL) lasers are commonly used to treat various forms of hypo and hyperpigmentation, including white sun spots and age spots.
+These lasers gradually remove the top layers of sun-damaged skin, effectively allowing new healthy skin to grow in its place.

-In general, patients report a solid improvement after 3-5 sessions.
+In general, patients report a solid improvement after three to five sessions.
 The treatment is largely considered low risk, with little discomfort and few side effects.